 Investor Awareness or Information Asymmetry?
 Wikipedia and IPO Underpricing

-We use the presence of a Wikipedia article at the time of a firm’s initial public offering (IPO) to test theories of information asymmetry and investor attention.
-While we find limited support for the former in that IPOs with a Wikipedia article are more likely to experience upward offer price revisions during the roadshow, we find much stronger support for investor awareness.
-Specifically, IPO firms with a Wikipedia article exhibit significantly higher underpricing in comparison to firms without a Wikipedia article despite the upward price revisions.
-Importantly, investor awareness has positive long-term effects, as IPO firms with a Wikipedia article benefit from greater analyst following and attract more institutional investors for up to three years following the offering.
-The Wikipedia-IPO effect is robust to firm-specific Google search volume, news coverage, propensity score matching, and an instrumental variable approach.
+We use the presence of a Wikipedia article for initial public offering (IPO) firms to test theories of information asymmetry and investor awareness.
+While we find limited support for the former, our results provide strong support for theories of investor awareness.
+Specifically, IPO firms with a Wikipedia article exhibit significantly higher underpricing than do IPO firms without a Wikipedia article.
+Investor awareness has positive long-term effects, including greater analyst following and institutional ownership for up to three years after the offering.
+The effect is robust to firm-specific Google search volume, news coverage, propensity score matching, and an instrumental variable approach.

 Keywords: Initial Public Offerings, Investor Attention, Underpricing, Wikipedia

 JEL Classification: D82, G14, G24, G32